-Find more barn conversion kitchen ideas for your big conversion project.
+You can find more barn conversion kitchen ideas for your big conversion project.

-2. Come together for family dining
+26. Come together for family dining

 At the heart of every tradition country kitchen sits a central table that acts as a place to prepare food, dine, work and simply spend quality time with the family.
 If there’s room, surround it with traditional ladder-backed or church chairs.

 If space is tight, then add a bench the kids can crowd on to at suppertime.

 Touches of shining copper and dark, beaded cabinetry juxtaposed with pure white worktops and marble mosaic floor combine to create a stately country home feel.

 Pair with simple oak chairs, open shelving – we love a good kitchen shelving idea – and dot with pops of red to prevent it from becoming too grand.